micts/acgcn/README.md

 ### Inference<a name="inference"/>

-Make sure to replace the placeholder values inside the following scripts with the model's information to be used for inference.
-Trained models for inference will be made available as soon as possible.
+Make sure to replace the values inside the following scripts with the model's information (model id, path to model weights, etc.), using either a model you trained, or using one of the provide trained models (see)

+to be used for inference.

 Inference on the test set using a GCN model: